 my projects.

-In 2024, Faye visited Botswana and South Africa to explore community engagement practices reducing transmission of HIV and other blood-borne viruses.
-She then returned to Scotland to contextualise her research into practice through her role as Trustee of Waverley Care, Scotland’s largest sexual health charity.
+In 2024, I visited Botswana and South Africa to explore community engagement practices reducing transmission of HIV and other blood-borne viruses.
+I then returned to Scotland to contextualise my research into practice through my role as Trustee of Waverley Care, Scotland’s largest sexual health charity.

 Role: Fellowship Holder